JGN1/ewd-api-labs-2023/README.md

 As I had intended trying to hook Swagger up with my API, I built out all the relevant schemas for both requests and responses.
 These are detailed in this screenschot.

 ![][image6]

+For the implementation of my new endpoints, I followed the same Clean Architecture approach as demonstrated in accounts endpoint.

+![][image32]

+Following this approach made it very easy to create an API.
+I started with lowest level (entities & repositories), and then worked my way up through the layers (services, controller, routes, etc.).
+This systematic approach made life easier when laying out and coding the application.
+It also allows me to easily swap items such as databases downstream apis, etc. and provides a single point of entry for applications using the API.
 <br/>
 <br/>